ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 Domestic Water Consumption = DomesticConsumptiveUseFraction * dom.nc

 Domestic Water Return Flow = (1 - DomesticConsumptiveUseFraction) * dom.nc

+$$
+DomesticWaterAbstraction = DomesticWaterDemand \cdot DomesticWaterSavingConstant \cdot DomesticWaterLeakageConstant
+$$

+where
+* $$DomesticWaterSavingConstant = 1 - WaterSavingFraction$$ and $WaterSavingFraction$ accounts for water saving strategies implemented by the households (and not included in the current use scenario).
+* $$DomesticWaterLeakageConstant = \frac{1}{1-[DomesticLeakageFraction \cdot (1 - DomesticLeakageReductionFraction)]}$$. $DomesticLeakageFraction$ represents the fraction of water lost during transport from the source of the abstraction to the final destination and $DomesticLeakageReductionFraction$ allows to account for a reduction in leakage compared to the current scenario.
+$WaterSavingFraction$, $DomesticLeakageFraction$, and $DomesticLeakageReductionFraction$ are provided as input data, the baseline value is 0, the maximum value is 1.
+The value of $DomesticWaterAbstraction$ is decreased by $$DomesticWaterSavingConstant$ and increased by $DomesticWaterLeakageConstant$.

+The leakage volume is then computed as follows:

+$$
+Leakage = (DomesticWaterLeakageConstant - 1) \cdot DomesticWaterDemand \cdot DomesticWaterSavingConstant
+$$

+The input value $LeakageWaterLossFraction$ allows to compute the leakage volume which is lost because of evaporation:

+$$
+LeakageWaterEvaporated = Leakage \cdot LeakageWaterLossFraction
+$$

+Finally, it must be considered that only a fraction of the domestic water demand is consumed by the households.
+This fraction is the $DomesticConsumptionFraction$, its value varies between 0 and 1 and it is provided as input data.

+The total amount of water which leaves the system (and consequently must be subtracted from the water balance) due to domestic water use is then computed as follows:

+$$
+DomesticWaterConsumption = DomesticWaterDemand \cdot DomesticWaterSavingConstant \cdot DomesticConsumptionFraction + LeakageWaterEvaporated
+$$

 #### Water usage by the energy sector for cooling